Kesavaraani/JTMK_FYP/README.md

-THis repository is about JTMK Final Year Project.
+This repository is about JTMK Final Year Project.